-3 NON-SCHEDULED/PRIVATE OR AEROMEDICAL FLIGHTS
+3 EMERGENCY/PRIVATE OR AEROMEDICAL FLIGHTS

-- 3.1 Operators intending to operate flights for taking on or discharging cargo and mail must obtain prior approval from the President of AACTL.
-Applications must be made at least 72 hours before arrival in Timor-Leste. - 3.2 Requests must be faxed or e-mail to the Executive Director

-President of AACTL giving the following information as appropriate: - a.
+- 3.1 Operators and owners intending to operate emergency flights, taxi flights or general aviation flights must, prior to the operation of the flight, notify and obtain confirmation from the President of AACTL.
+Applications must be made at least 72 hours before arrival in Timor-Leste. - 3.2 Requests must be sent by fax or e-mailed to the Executive Director President of AACTL giving the following information as appropriate: - a.
 Aircraft call sign and registration - b.
 Aircraft type and MTOW - c.
 Departure point, destination, and ETA (UTC) - d.
 ETD (UTC) and next destination - e.
 Name & address of operator including fax number and e-mail address - f.
 Purpose of flight - g.
-Any other pertinent information. - 3.3 Flight approvals are valid for a period of 24 hours from the date/ETA approved, will extended 72 hours unless requested. - 3.4 Documentation required for aircraft clearance are the same as for Scheduled Flights.
+Any other pertinent information. - 3.3 Flight confirmations are valid for a period of 24 hours from the date/ETA approved, will be extended 72 hours unless requested. - 3.4 Additional documentation may be required for the flight clearance in accordance with Decree-law 11/2023.